ldtteam/MinecoloniesWiki/source/buildings/plantation.md

 </div>
 <br> <br>

-On page two of the GUI, you will see a button to select the item you want the planter to grow.
+On page two of the GUI, you can select the item you want the Planter to grow.
+Just click on the button to cycle through sugar cane, bamboo, or cactus.

  <img src="../../assets/images/gui/plantationgui2.png" alt="Plantation GUI Page 2" />